tweedegolf/storage-abstraction/README.md

 Removes all files in the bucket.
 If you omit the `name` parameter all files in the currently selected bucket will be removed.
 If no bucket is selected an error will be thrown.

+> Note: dependent on the type of storage and the credentials used, you may need extra access rights for this action.

 ### <a name='deletebucket'></a>deleteBucket

 ```typescript